Displaying the parsing results (type classes)

 (and this is true for many other type classes as well).

-Type classes are often just interfaces with laws (or expected behaviour if you will).
+Type classes are often just interfaces with laws (or expected behaviours if you will).
 Approaching them with this mindset can be very liberating!

-To put it a differently, type classes can be used to create abstractions - interfaces with laws/expected behaviour where we don't actually care about the concrete details of the underlying type, just that it implements a certain API and behaves in a certain way.
+To put it differently, type classes can be used to create abstractions - interfaces with laws/expected behaviours where we don't actually care about the concrete details of the underlying type, just that it implements a certain API and behaves in a certain way.